-When it comes to environmental construction, it’s critical to comply with the governing regulations and standards, but it’s also important for the sake of the community’s health and wellness.
+In environmental construction, it’s critical to comply with the governing regulations and standards.
+It’s also important for the community’s health and wellness.

 At Total Environmental Concepts, our Environmental Construction division handles all aspects of environmental construction, including: